2 Project governance

 When to monitor

-- demonstrate successful woodland establishment at year five, and
+- Demonstrate successful woodland establishment at year five, and

-- assess actual tree growth and carbon sequestration rates from year 15 onwards.
+- Assess actual tree growth and carbon sequestration rates from year 15 onwards.

 Monitoring at year-5